How it Works:

 2: Pause and play as you go, pull quotes that resonate with your story into your journal.

 The Love Story behind Museum of Endoluminosity

-Mick Lorusso is a visual artist focused on energy in its many forms: as sustenance, movement, sensation, electricity and light.
-He integrates science, mysticism, ecology, and community into his work, which includes drawing, sculpture, and urban intervention.
-After losing his step father to Leukemia, he delve deeper into the fusion between art and science and the power of light to heal cancerous cells.
+Mick Lorusso, visual artist, focuses on energy in its many forms: as sustenance, movement, sensation, electricity, and light.
+Integrating science, mysticism, ecology, and community, he creates drawing, sculpture, and urban intervention.
+After losing his stepfather to Leukemia, he began fusing art, science, and the power of light to heal cancerous cells.